 Jacopo, the eldest, oversees textiles, having inherited his father’s passion for fabrics and colour.
 (He personally supervises Etro‘s home and leather goods collections, too.)
 Kean is the ‘designer’ – though he’d rather be compared to an ‘imp’, we’re told: ‘a magical creature that discovers and unearths new ideas.’
 He’s worked with Etro since leaving university, managing menswear and – important, this – supervising the launch of the perfume line.
 (He has also clearly inherited the collecting bug from his father, amassing an 8,000-volume library of travel books.)

-Veronica may be the youngest, but she pours her boundless creativity into the womenswear collections – and somehow, finds time to indulge a passion for photography, with work shown in the Photographer’s Gallery Annual Exhibition, in London.
-She studied at London’s Central St. Martin’s College of Art, and to quote Vogue again, ‘No matter what Veronica’s touchstone is in a given season – maybe science fiction, or Dada, or Russia, or sixteenth-century armour – the end result is always bohemian, usually executed in a blithe mix of prints and patterns.’
+Veronica pours her boundless creativity into the womenswear collections – and somehow, finds time to indulge a passion for photography, with work shown in the Photographer’s Gallery Annual Exhibition, in London.
+She studied at London’s Central St. Martin’s College of Art, and to quote Vogue, ‘No matter what Veronica’s touchstone is in a given season – maybe science fiction, or Dada, or Russia, or 16th Century armour – the end result is always bohemian, usually executed in a blithe mix of prints and patterns.’
 (As for Ippolito?
 Well, he manages the all-important financial side.)

 It was probably inevitable that the family’s passion for travel should be expressed through Etro fragrance as well as fabric.
 As with the textiles, the fragrances – from the Oriental Ambra, which launched in 1989, onwards – have been created with extraordinary craftsmanship and originality, often drawing inspiration from far-flung lands.
 And – like textiles – they can be layered on the body, too, to create personalised combinations.